survivejs/react-book/manuscript/introduction.md

 ## Who is This Book for?

 I expect that you have a basic knowledge of JavaScript and Node.js.
 You should be able to use npm on an elementary level.
-If you know something about Webpack, React, or ES6, that's great.
+If you know something about React, or ES6, that's great.
 By reading this book you will deepen your understanding of these tools.

 One of the hardest things about writing a book is to write it on the right level.
 Given the book covers a lot of ground, there are appendices that cover basic topics, such as language details, with greater detail than the main content does.
+So if you are feeling unsure of something, check them out.

-If you find yourself struggling, consider studying the appendices or seeking help from the  community around the book.
-In case you are stuck or don't understand something, we are there to help.
+There's also a community around the book.
+So if you want to ask something directly, we are there to help.
 Any comments you might have will go towards improving the book content.
+The last thing I want is to have someone struggling with the book.

 ## How to Approach the Book?

 Although a natural way to read a book is to start from the first chapter and then read the chapters sequentially, that's not the only way to approach this book.
 The chapter order is just a reading suggestion.
 Depending on your background, you could consider the following orders or even skip some portions altogether:

 * From start to end - This would be the traditional way to approach a book.
 It will also require the most amount of time.
 But on the plus side you get a steady progression.
-* React first, Webpack after - An alternative is to skip the early chapters on Webpack, download [a starting point](https://github.com/survivejs/webpack_react/tree/master/project_source/03_webpack_and_react/kanban_app) from the repository, and go through the Kanban demonstration first.
-Follow the Webpack chapters after that to understand what the configuration is doing and why.
-The *Advanced Techniques* part and appendices complement this content well.
-* Webpack only - If you know React very well, maybe it makes sense to go through the Webpack portions only.
-You can apply the same skills beyond React after all.
+Certain chapters might not make much sense unless you have read the earlier ones.
 * Advanced techniques only - Given React ecosystem is so vast, the *Advanced Techniques* part covers interesting niches you might miss otherwise.
-Pick up techniques like linting or learn to improve your npm setup.
-It may be worth your while to dig into various styling approaches discussed to find something that suits your purposes.
+If you already know basics of React well, check this part out will provide the most value.

 The book doesn't cover everything you need to know in order to develop front-end applications.
 That's simply too much for a single book.
 I do believe, however, that it might be able to push you to the right direction.
-The ecosystem around Webpack and React is fairly large and I've done my best to cover a good chunk of it.
+The ecosystem around React is fairly large and I've done my best to cover a good chunk of it.

 Given the book relies on a variety of new language features, I've gathered the most important ones used to a separate *Language Features* appendix that provides a quick look at them.
 If you want to understand the features in isolation or feel unsure of something, that's a good place to look.